 Automated Visual Inspection Software

-Automated visual inspection software can analyse images to detect and classify the following features:
+Automated visual inspection software developed by ScienceSoft can detect and classify:

 - Surface defects: scratches, stains, nodules, etc.

 - Positioning and orientation: correctness of assembly components’ orientation.

 - Completeness: components on a printed circuit board, barcodes on a parcel, a filling level of a bottle.

 - Color and reflectivity.

 ScienceSoft built image recognition software for improving quality control at the Customer’s PU film manufacturing division by detecting film defects in real time.

 ScienceSoft empowered a manufacturer of oil drilling equipment with the defect-recognition application used to detect drill bit defects and perform drill bit wear analysis.

 ScienceSoft delivered an image recognition solution that allowed the Customer to speed up user registration in the customer service system by 10 times.

 ScienceSoft designed an image analysis application to help optimize inventory management and detect oil leakage by remotely monitoring oil storage tanks in real time.